Oracle DENSE_RANK

 • Finally, the DENSE_RANK() function applied to the rows in each partition.
 It re-initialized the rank values for each new partition.

-In this tutorial, you have learned how to calculate ranks without gaps for a value in an ordered set of values by using the Oracle DENSE_RANK() function.
+• Use the DENSE_RANK() function to calculate ranks without gaps for a value in an ordered set of values.

 Was this tutorial helpful?